faranbutt/Liar-Nodes-Challenge/README.md

 - Design custom aggregation functions
 - Use attention mechanisms
 - Combine multiple GNN layers strategically
+- Look up additional resources to understand the bahavior of the cancerous cells.
 ---

 ##  Your Mission ✨✨